 Denver, the first major US city to see recreational marijuana be sold legally, is bracing for any possible federal interference under the Trump Administration.
 Jeff Sessions, as US Attorney General, has remained against marijuana legalization in both medical and recreational forms.

 Just last week, a letter written by AG Sessions to Congress was slipped to Massroots and was verified by the Washington Post.
 The letter asked Congress not to renew the protections known as the Rohrabacher-Farr amendment.
-The Rohrabacher-Farr amendment binds the Department of Justice (DOJ) – headed by the Attorney General – from using any DOJ funds to pursue medical marijuana patients, businesses, or laws.
+The Rohrabacher-Farr amendment binds the Department of Justice (DOJ) – headed by the Attorney General – from using any DOJ funds to pursue medical marijuana consumers, businesses, or laws.
 Congress renewed the amendment despite his plea, leaving recreational marijuana as a target unprotected in the crosshairs of a DOJ confusingly bent on bringing back the war on drugs.

 Here is how Denver plans to protect their marijuana industry: